Oxford Area Trails

 TERRAIN

-Paved (some crushed stone), connections to natural surface
+Paved (some crushed stone) multi-use paths, connections to natural surface trails

 DIFFICULTY LEVEL